Zippin is the first Amazon Go rival to open an automated checkout store

 Opening a full, functioning store is a big move for Amazon Go rivals.
 Amazon itself has only two stores at the moment–both in Seattle–although it has confirmed plans to move to other cities, including San Francisco and Chicago.

 But Zippin’s store is a prototype, meant to showcase the technology for potential clients and investors, not to turn a profit.
 Zippin is ultimately in the business of selling tech to other people’s stores.
-The company has so far attracted $3 million in seed investment from Maven Ventures and Core Ventures Group.
+The company has so far attracted $3 million in seed investment from Maven Ventures, Core Ventures Group, Pear Ventures, Expansion VC, and Montage Ventures.
 Motukuri won’t say if the company has inked any deals with stores, or chains of stores, to implement the technology.

 Thus Standard Cognition remains the only such automated checkout company to announce an actual deal–to outfit up to 3,000 convenience stores in Japan by summer 2020.
 Standard Cognition will start with its own demo store in Japan, but not until 2019.
-So Zippin stands out as the first opportunity for the public to see if anyone outside Amazon can pull off the promise of line-free robo shopping.
+So Zippin stands out as the first opportunity for the public to see if anyone other than Amazon can pull off the promise of line-free robo shopping.